assembl/assembl/doc/INSTALL.rst

     apt-get install fabric git openssh-server

-Check out the code repository, install build dependecies, and bootstrap
+Check out the code repository, install build dependencies, and bootstrap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can run either: